gravitational/careers/challenges/product/challenge-1.md

 To help you prepare, here are some common reasons candidates have failed to pass our interviews:

+* *Use of AI.* Don't outsource your thinking to an AI.
+We recommend using AI for use cases like learning about a new problem space, exploring APIs, and finding missing edge cases.
+However, we strongly recommend you write the design document and all code yourself.
-- *Jumping into implementation without clarifying requirements or narrowing the scope.*
-   We expect product leaders to conduct customer interviews, negotiate scope, and identify the right MVP.
+* *Jumping into implementation without clarifying requirements or narrowing the scope.* We expect product leaders to conduct customer interviews, negotiate scope, and identify the right MVP.
 We want you to take the same approach during the design phase.
-- *Scope creep.* Candidates have tried to design too much and ran out of time and energy.
+* *Scope creep.* Candidates have tried to design too much and ran out of time and energy.
 To avoid this pitfall, use the simplest solution that will work.
-- *Suggesting custom security algorithms/authentication schemes* is always a bad idea unless you are a trained security researcher/engineer.
+* *Suggesting custom security algorithms/authentication schemes* is always a bad idea unless you are a trained security researcher/engineer.
 It is definitely a bad idea for this task - try to stick to industry proven security methods as much as possible.

 ### Questions